 Instead of being focused purely on maximizing productivity, businesses are having to prioritize resilience and their ability to respond and adapt to disruptions.
 Before the pandemic, many organizations were looking to streamline roles, improve efficiency, and train employees for very specific jobs.

-Creating training courses using a learning management system allows businesses to effectively train employees even if they're working remotely.
-Providing training opportunities not only gives businesses more skilled workers, but it's another way to engage employees and keep them motivated.
-Having a highly-skilled, versatile team is going to be key post-COVID, as businesses are likely to be recovering from the impact for several years.
+Creating training courses using a learning management system allows businesses to effectively train employees even if they’re working remotely.
+Providing training opportunities not only gives businesses more skilled workers, but it’s another way to engage employees and keep them motivated.
+Having a highly-skilled, versatile team is going to be key post-pandemic workplace trend, as businesses are likely to be recovering from the impact for several years.